opulo-inc/docs/docs/openpnp/vision-pipeline-adjustment/2-homing-fiducial-pipeline.md

 ### Circle detection method

 !!! warning "Legacy Method"
-    If your vision pipeline doesnt look like this, you have a more recent version of the homing fiducial pipeline.
-This section is for older versions.
     If your pipeline looks like this, we recommend you switch to the [circle symmetry method](#circular-symmetry-method).

 1. Click on the `DrawCircles` stage.
   ![Click on the DrawCircles stage](images/draw-circles-stage.png)